LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 teaching: 40
 exercises: 20
 questions:
+- "How can I count data?"
-- "How do you find data within files?"
+- "How can I find data within files?"
-- "How do you count data?"
+- "How can I combine existing commands to do new things?"
 objectives:
-- "understand how to count lines, words, and characters with the shell"
+- "Understand how to count lines, words, and characters with the shell"
-- "understand how to mine files and extract matched lines with the shell"
+- "Understand how to mine files and extract matched lines with the shell"
-- "understand how to combine mining with the shell and regular expressions"
+- "Understand how to combine mining with the shell and regular expressions"
+- "Redirect a command’s output to a file."
+- "Process a file instead of keyboard input using redirection."
+- "Construct command pipelines with two or more stages."
+- "Explain Unix’s ‘small pieces, loosely joined’ philosophy."
 keypoints:
 - "`wc` is a command that counts"
 - "use the `wc` command with the flags `-w` and `-l` to count the words and lines in a file or a series of files"